Testability of Instrumental Variables in Additive Nonlinear, Non-Constant Effects Models: Experiments

 where $\delta$ and $\epsilon$ are dependent.

-\textbf{Results:} \cite{card1993using} demonstrated that $L_{nc}$ can serve as a valid IV for the causal relationship $S_{ch} \to R_e$, while controlling for the covariates $\mathbf{ER}$.
-For consistency, we adopt the causal effect of $S_{ch}$ on $R_e$, i.e., $\beta_1 = 0.1315$, as well as the coefficients $\boldsymbol{\beta}$ of the covariates from \cite{card1993using}, as the estimated parameter $\hat{\beta}$ under the AIT condition.
-We then obtain the residual $\widetilde{L_{nc}}$ by regressing $L_{nc}$ on the covariates $\mathbf{ER}$.
-The $P$-value of the independence test between the auxiliary variable and the residual $\widetilde{L_{nc}}$ is 0.732, indicating that we cannot reject $L_{nc}$ as a valid IV.
-This result further supports the validity of using $L_{nc}$ as an IV, consistent with the findings in \cite{card1993using}.
+\textbf{Results:} \cite{card1993using} demonstrated that \emph{LivedNearCollege} can serve as a valid IV for the causal relationship $\mathit{Schooling} \to \mathit{Returns}$, while controlling for the \emph{\textbf{Covariates}}.
+For consistency, we adopt the causal effect of \emph{Schooling} on \emph{Returns}, i.e., $\beta_1 = 0.1315$, as well as the coefficients $\boldsymbol{\beta}$ of the covariates from \cite{card1993using}, as the estimated parameter $\hat{\beta}$ under the AIT condition.
+We then obtain the residual $\widetilde{LivedNearCollege}$ by regressing \emph{LivedNearCollege} on the \emph{\textbf{Covariates}}.
+The $P$-value of the independence test between the auxiliary variable and the residual $\widetilde{LivedNearCollege}$ is 0.73, indicating that we cannot reject \emph{LivedNearCollege} as a valid IV.
+This result further supports the validity of using \emph{LivedNearCollege} as an IV, consistent with the findings in \cite{card1993using}.